kebman/wormholeCypher/README.md

 ## To Do

-1. Write code to parse Bookmark Data
+1. Write code to parse pasted bookmark-data
-2. Write code that generate Cypher commands
+2. Write code that generate the Cypher commands, and print them out

-The current app can already parse Signature Data and save it into a simple array of objects.
+The current app can already parse pasted signature-data and save it into a simple array of objects.

 ## App Installation